 He succeeded wonderfully with, The Embryo Man.
-Claiming to be "an insane romp through time" by the author who also states that it's true intention was simply to analyze and document an ordinary day in his life.
-When asked if I may preview it in its final stage, Charles gave me a copy he made from the original, and told me to destroy it after I was done reading it.
+Claiming to be "an insane romp through time" by the author who also states that his true intention was simply to analyze and document an ordinary day in his life.
+When asked if I may preview it in its final stage, Charles gave me a copy he made from the original and told me to destroy it after I was done reading it.
 Since he could not perfect it to the level that he was striving

 for, it should not be printed.
 What I read catapulted me into action.